Striving for Diversity in the workplace is a challenge for management consultancy firms. Is it worth the effort?

 Much of the current discussion on diversity is around gender disparities which is a relatively straightforward issue.

-However, when diversity also encompasses (but is not limited to) race/ ethnicity, age, religious and political beliefs, education, disability, socioeconomic background and sexual orientation then how can this mix be achieved, especially outside major employers that arguably have the depth and breadth of resources to do so?
+However, when diversity also encompasses (but is not limited to) race/ ethnicity, age, religious and political beliefs, education, disability, socioeconomic background and sexual orientation then businesses might struggle to see how this mix can be achieved!
+Especially outside the major employers that arguably have the depth and breadth of resources to do so.

 Why is Diversity important?